Support $\tau$-tilting modules and recollements: -tilting modules in a recollement

-(2)(b) As a same proof to Corollary \ref{con-cor-st}(2)(b), we have that $j^{*}(\mathcal{T})$ is a functorially finite torsion class in $\modu \Lambda''$.
+(2)(b) As a similar proof to that of Corollary \ref{con-cor-st}(2)(b), $j^{*}(\mathcal{T})$ is a functorially finite torsion class in $\modu \Lambda''$.
 Moreover, as a similar argument to (2)(a), we get that $j^{*}(\mathcal{T})$ is sincere. \end{proof}